stmh/drupal_stacker/readme.md

 This will create the folder <project-path>, init a git-repository, add the submodules, add some symlinks, create a fabalicious-config-file and run a drush-makefile for a standard drupal-installation

-## Todo

-* refactor hardcoded configuration and use yaml-file
-* allow other configurations